 I’d already shown empathy (“It’s hard to stop playing when you’re having fun—I’d feel sad, too”).
-And I explained why we needed to clean up, he remained rooted to the floor.
+And I explained why we needed to clean up, but he remained rooted to the floor.

 Rather than sending him to his room or yelling at him to clean up already, I set a timer.

 I told them I’m starting the show at the same time I usually do (when the timer beeps), but I’m not turning on the television until they’ve cleaned up.
 If they didn’t clean up before the timer went off, they’ll miss the first few minutes of the show.

 Deadlines hold kids (and adults) accountable for their actions.
-Their choice to do or not do something by a certain time can mean a natural loss they’re not willing to sacrifice.
+Their choice to do or not do something by a period of time can mean a natural loss they’re not willing to sacrifice.

 2. Have your child clean the mess

 Did your child spill a water cup or throw a bucket of blocks all over the floor?
 Instead of sending him to his room or confiscating a beloved stuffed animal, have him clean the mess.

 Whether out of anger or by accident, messes offer her a chance to see the consequences of his behavior.
 He won’t learn this if you wipe the spills or scold him for throwing toys.
-Instead, part of learning about the effects of her behavior is dealing with the consequences.
+Instead, part of learning about the effects of his behavior is dealing with the consequences.

 3. Have your child say or do it better

 “Where’s my water?!” my son scowled, first thing in the morning.
 We all wake up grumpy from time to time, but I also didn’t want him to think that talking this way to others was fine.
 Or worse, to think that other people would agree to his demands.